DISCLOSURE: This post most likely has affiliate links. If you like reading legal jargon my disclosure policy is here.

 Etsy has 54 million active customers.
 They want to make sure that those customers find exactly what they are looking for so that they buy.
 Customers buy, you make money and Etsy makes money.
 To help encourage sales Etsy has in the past given preference to shops that bring in new customers.
 As far as I currently know, they still do this.

-If you are sharing your products to social media, if you are promoting your products on other avenues and getting views from those networks, you are setting yourself up to appear at higher rankings in Etsy Search.
+If you are sharing your products to social media, if you are promoting your products on other avenues and getting views from those networks, you are setting yourself up to appear at higher rankings in Etsy Search on top of getting potential buyers from social media.

 Before launching your store write out a marketing plan.
 Create a Facebook business page, a Pinterest business account, an Instagram account, and a Twitter account.
 Start following, tweeting, posting, and sharing your work space, other articles, other Etsy listings, and start promoting your brand.